A Timeline of the Development of Urogynecology and Female Pelvic Medicine and Reconstructive Surgery in the US

-In 1973, while the three other Ob-Gyn subspecialty boards were being formed, the past president of ACOG, Howard Judd, was asked to form a subspecialty board in what is now referred to as Urogynecology.
+In 1972-73, while the three other Ob-Gyn subspecialty boards were being formed, the past president of ACOG, George Judd, was asked to form a subspecialty board in what is now referred to as Urogynecology.
 The general sentiment was that the field was not big enough to warrant a separate subspecialty.

-In the 1975, during a sabbatical year, Dr. Don Ostergard does a literature review which reveals the fragmented nature of the field.
-This motivates him to begin evaluating the need for an organization focused on female incontinence.
-Dr. Ostergard visits to the current leaders at the time: gynecologists Dr. Stuart Stanton in London, Drs.
-Torkel Rud and Mogens Asmussen in Oslo, and urologist Dr. Emil Tanagho in San Francisco, to learn more about the diagnosis and treatment of this condition.
+In the 1975, during a sabbatical year, Dr. Don Ostergard did a literature review which revealed the fragmented nature of the field.
+This motivated him to begin evaluating the need for an organization focused on female incontinence.
+Dr. Ostergard visited the current leaders at the time: gynecologists Dr. Stuart Stanton in London, Drs.
+Torkel Rud and Mogens Asmussen both in Oslo, and urologist Dr. Emil Tanagho in San Francisco, to learn more about the diagnosis and treatment of this condition.

 The Spread of Urodynamics

 In 1974, Drs.
 Jack Robertson and Don Ostergard visited Dr. Paul Hodgkinson at Henry Ford Hospital in Detroit, MI to watch urodynamics.
 Dr. Glenn Hurt also visited and brought back the diagnostic technique to his institution at the Medical College of Virginia.
 At the Medical College of Virginia, Dr. Glenn Hurt taught urodynamics to Dr. Andy Fantl who was a resident at the time.
 Subsequently, Dr. Henry Thiede visited the Continence Program for Women at the Medical College of Virginia to learn urodynamics from Dr. Andy Fantl.